thiagoalves-dev/thiagoalves.dev/content/posts/en-us/automated-email-testing-with-laravel.md

 ![Test fails](/images/posts/laravel-mailable-tests/fail.png)

 This test does not include validating the sending of the email, as this usually depends on an external server.
-The focus is really testing your assembly, not integration with `SMTP`.
+The focus is really testing the rendering, not integration with `SMTP` services.

 ### Then

-Sending emails tends to be one of the most obscure parts of a system and also one of the most annoying to test.
+Sending emails tends to be one of the most trick parts of a system and also one of the most annoying to test.

-I've lost count of how many times I've made changes to a code, affecting the sending of an email that, often, had no direct relationship with what was changed.
+I cannot say how many times I've made changes in the code and affected a sending email process that had no direct relationship with what was changed.

-The code above is available in my [github repository](https://github.com/thiagoalves-dev/laravel-storage-example) for you to copy.
+The code above is available in my [github repository](https://github.com/thiagoalves-dev/laravel-storage-example) for you to copy and test.
 I hope it helps.

 See you later!